-Petron's Research and Development Group has long-standing partnerships with leading global technology providers in fuels, lubricants and grease products.
-It is engaged in the customization of products at globally competitive quality and performance.
-It also manages ISO-accredited petroleum and allied products testing facility that meets global standards.
+Petron's testing facilities are ISO/IEC17025 certified, a testament to its ability to perform tests and analyses in accordance with global standards.
+R&D also has long-standing partnerships with leading global technology providers in fuels, lubricants and grease products.
 In addition, it provides technical training to keep internal and external customers updated of the latest technology trends in the industry.